IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 signal to the `cardano-node` process, e.g. `pkill -HUP cardano-node`.
 After receiving the signal, `cardano-node` will re-read the file and restart all dns resolution.
 Please **note** that this only applies to the topology configuration file!

+If you are synchronizing the network for the first time, please connect to IOG relays `relays.cardano-node.iohk.io` by adding it to your local root peers and set `useLedgerAfterSlot` to `0` (to disable ledger peers).
+You can use different relays as long as you trust them to provide you the honest chain.
+When the node is synced, you can remove it from the local root peers, you should also manually check if other stake pool relays are on the same chain as you are.
+Once you enabled ledger peers by setting `useLedgerAfterSlot` the node will connect to relays registered on the chain, and churn through them by randomly picking new peers (weighted by stake distribution) and forgetting 20% least performing ones.

 #### The genesis.json file